 By Dale Rutstein

-THE HAGUE, the Netherlands, 20 June, 2005 – The Dutch National Committee for UNICEF celebrated its 50th year helping children with a gala tribute to the Convention on the Rights of the Child in the Hague.
+HOLLAND, the Netherlands, 20 June, 2005 – The Dutch National Committee for UNICEF yesterday celebrated its 50th year helping children with a gala tribute to the Convention on the Rights of the Child in The Hague.
 To help mark the occasion an array of dignitaries and celebrities shared thoughts on the protection of child rights with an audience of hundreds.

 Ms. Veneman travelled to the Netherlands for the Jubilee celebration following her first visit with children in tsunami-affected areas of Sri Lanka last week.
 Her visit marked the six month point in efforts to re-establish basic services for children in disaster affected areas.
-UNICEF-supported relief assistance in Sri Lanka has focused on rehabilitating schools and offering support to programmes on maternal health and psycho-social recovery.
+UNICEF supported relief assistance in Sri Lanka has focused on rehabilitating schools and support to child and maternal health and psycho-social recovery.

-Earlier in the day, Sir Roger Moore joined Wim Deetman, the Mayor of the Hague, and other Dutch officials in a partnership to raise funds for UNICEF education projects called “To colour the Hague blue.”
-Sir Roger helped to inaugurate the first special UNICEF tram car, which is painted in UNICEF colours.
+Earlier in the day, Sir Roger Moore joined Wim Deetman, the Mayor of The Hague and other Dutch officials in a partnership to raise funds for UNICEF education projects called “To colour the Hague blue.”
+Sir Moore helped to inaugurate the first special UNICEF tram car painted in UNICEF colours.

 20 June 2005: